Get PeakVisor App

 Mangy Moose Saloon & Restaurant

 The Mangy Moose at Teton Village base areas pops off Austria-style after any given day.
-This place is loud and packed, and there is a great vibe.
+The Moose place is loud and packed, with a great vibe.
 Just take your skis off out front and stomp right in — the floor is tattooed with a patina that only decades of ski boots and beer can produce.
-This is the spot if you want to meet friends and share tall tales about your day of skiing.
+It’s the spot if you want to meet friends and share tall tales about your day of skiing.

-Sometimes local musicians are jamming out in the afternoon, but the Moose puts on big concerts too.
+Sometimes local musicians jam out in the afternoon, but the Moose also puts on big concerts.
 These always happen at night.

 The Stagecoach

 The Stagecoach is located right at the base of Teton Pass in the hamlet of Wilson.
-Founded in 1942, this place is a little taste of the old cowboy Jackson that has slowly faded away over the years.
+This place was founded in 1942 and is a little taste of the old cowboy Jackson that has slowly faded over the years.
 Before all the ranches got sold off to developers, cowboys and girls rode their horses right through the front door.

 As long as the Stagecoach is still in business, there will always be that little part of Jackson that still caters to the humble ski bum.

-There is a large Aquatic Center in Downtown Jackson with a pool, sauna, jacuzzi, steam room, gym, basketball court, and waterslide.
+A large Aquatic Center in Downtown Jackson has a pool, sauna, jacuzzi, steam room, gym, basketball court, and waterslide.
 It’s a great place to check out if you have kids or want to recover after a big day on the slopes.

-Don’t forget the movie theater, Movieworks Cinema 4, and bowling alley in Downtown Jackson if you’re looking to spend a chill day inside.
+Don’t forget the movie theater, Movieworks Cinema 4, and bowling alley in Downtown Jackson if you want to spend a chill day inside.

 mountain lifts